Home

 Start slow and raise the speed slowly.

-If you start messing up, your moving too fast.
+If you start messing up, you're moving too fast.
 Slow it down a bit and try again.

 3. Next step Drum machine or backing track in the key of A to improvise over and make it your own.